gaowen111/gaowen111.github.io/index.markdown

 # Introduction

 In the city of San Francisco, a story of resilience and strategy unfolds against the backdrop of urban crime.
 This tale, rooted in data and analysis, begins with a deep dive into the city's top 10 crime categories, illuminating the complex landscape of safety and security.
-The aim is to help the police to understand how they can reduce the crimes better by understanding for example when to add patrols and the crime trend throughout tens of years, hence shaping the narrative of urban safety.
+The aim is to help the police to understand how they can reduce the crimes better by understanding for example when to add patrols and the crime trend throughout years, hence shaping the narrative of urban safety.

 We chosed to only use top 10 crime categories as we think it should be the first focus, once the top 10 crime amount has been reduced and issue been solved, we can focus more on the rest of the smaller categories.
 From the visualization perspective, human brains' focus on the dashboard is limited, and we would like to avoid people loosing the attention to the most important part.
 Also it will be hard and tired for human to read, if it is more than 10 colors on the visualizations to indicate different categories.